nNilakshii/Agentic-AI-Citation-Navigator/docs/architecture.md

 # Architecture

 Decisions and their rationale, recorded as they're made.
-See root `CLAUDE.md` for the build order and `docs/TASKS.md` for status.
+See `docs/TASKS.md` for the build order and status.

 ---